The 2026 BCSD Film Festival is finally here!

 We can accept ONE film project per student, where that student is the lead filmmaker.
 A project is defined as one film file that meets the length and content requirements of the festival.
 It is OK for students to be involved with other film festival projects in a supporting role.

-The screening for elementary student films will be Friday, May 16, 2025 at 6:30pm, at the beautiful Seeger Theater at Beacon High School!
-And NEW this year, the middle school and high school films screening will be held on Monday, May 19, 2025 at 7:00pm at the fabulous Beacon Movie Theater, our presenting sponsor!
+The screening for elementary student films will be Friday, May 15, 2026 at 6:30pm, at the beautiful Seeger Theater at Beacon High School!

 -